From: Mike Tracy, Superintendent

 The Maine State Legislature is headed back into session.

 The RSU #74 Policy Subcommittee is meeting on January 13th at 6 pm and will likely discuss policy relating to Earned Paid Leave, and the remainder of the ten year old policy revisions.

 III.
 Budget and Finance:

 B. Finance Local:

-A. Facilities Department & Transportation Department:
+A. Facilities Department and Transportation:

 V. Principal’s Reports: (GSS, Solon, CSS and CHS)